 Failure of, or releasing of, the anchorage connection allows a steel truss pier to rock on its foundation, partially isolating the pier.
-Addition of passive energy dissipation devices at the uplifting location can control the rocking response while providing energy dissipation (Pollino and Bruneau, 2003).
+Addition of passive energy dissipation devices at the uplifting location can control the rocking response while providing energy dissipation.
 This system can also be designed to provide an inherent restoring force capability that allows for automatic re-centering of the tower, leaving the bridge with no residual displacements after an earthquake.
 The device used in this application is the unbonded brace.
-An unbonded brace consists of a steel core surrounded by a restraining part, allowing the brace to reach full yield in tension and compression.

-Experimental testing of the braces can be found in Iwata & Kato (2000).
+An unbonded brace is a type of Buckling Restrained Brace (BRB) and consists of a steel core surrounded by a restraining part, allowing the brace to reach full yield in tension and compression.
+Experimental testing of the braces can be found in Iwata & Kato.
 Also, this strategy limits the retrofit effort by working at a fairly accessible location.
-A sketch of a retrofitted bridge pier is shown in Fig. 13.
+A sketch of a retrofitted bridge pier is shown in Figure 13.